Papa Fernández, Baja California, Mexico

 The original Spanish-dug well still supplies water to the Papa Fernández settlement.
 Remains of the Jesuit storehouse that was used by Spanish ships to supply Mission Santa Maria near Cataviña can be found nearby.

 As for sportfishing, the waters around Papa Fernández are home to an amazing variety of fish, just waiting to be caught.
 These include dorado, halibut, corvina, Mexican lookdown, bronze striped grunt, Cortez grunt, sculpin, sierra, yellowtail tuna, ribera bass, spotted bass, triggerfish, and needlefish.

 And, now there is a movie named Tracing Cowboys, filmed at and around Papa Fernandez, featuring the Family as actual cast members...not just "extras".
-Here are two different previews: Trailer #1 and Trailer #2.
-You now can order a copy of the video from Amazon.
+Here is a preview: Tracing Cowboys trailer.
+You can order a copy of the video from Amazon.
 The photography in this video of Baja California and the Sea of Cortez is outstanding.